Careers at QVH

 It’s about having access to well-resourced high quality training, and then being given the time and support to practise new skills.

-VIEW OUR NURSING AND THEATRE VACANCIESThe working experience here is not the same as you might find in a typical district general hospital.
-We are a small, specialist surgical hospital with a heritage in pioneering surgery that we are all proud of, and where being thanked by patients and their families for the high-quality care and personal attention they have been given happens every day.
+The working experience here is not the same as you might find in a typical district general hospital.
+We are a small, specialist surgical hospital with a heritage in pioneering surgery that we are all proud of, and we are being thanked by patients and their families for the high-quality care and personal attention they have been given every day.

 If you come to visit us, you will see the range of specialist and cutting-edge surgery you can be part of, experience at first-hand the personal development and specialist skills training we provide and grasp how you can really get things done, and done well.